JunhaoW3/tp/docs/DeveloperGuide.md

 **MSS**

-1. The user selects the option to add clients.
-2. The user enters the client's details (name, telephone number, email address).
+1. The user enters the client's details (name, telephone number, email address, insurance policy).
-3. FinHub validates the input.
+2. FinHub validates the input.
-4. FinHub adds the new client into the address book.
+3. FinHub adds the new client into the address book.
-5. FinHub displays a confirmation message.
+4. FinHub displays a confirmation message.

     Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 The user enters invalid/missing inputs.
-    * 3a1.
+    * 2a1.
 FinHub prompts the user to enter the correct details.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 3b.
+* 2b.
 The user enters an email/telephone number that has been added before.
-    * 3b1.
+    * 2b1.
 FinHub warns that a duplicate entry is not allowed.

       Use case ends.